-Addenbrooke's, where A&E told me it was a suspected heart attack.
+the four years since its foundation, the trust grew and I stepped into being an interim head twice.
+I got my head around trust governance and became fully acquainted with the Academies Financial Handbook (Test me!).
+I enjoyed Addenbrooke's, where A&E told me it was a suspected heart attack.
 It was a shock.
 Sure, I'd had a stressful decade or so as a head, but I was also physically fit and a good runner no candidate for a heart attack.
-A took me out of action for 11 days.
-But I recovered and settled into lockdown leadership.
-The trust needed me.
+A working with the other trust CEOs as we forged a new model for education.
 Then, in October 2019, I had constricting chest pains climbing a local hill.
 I thought it was a virus, but Sarah hastily sent me to week later, I was in Papworth, next door, for a procedure and a lifetime prescription of medication.
 Still, nothing put me off getting back to school.